ericoporto/ags-manual-wiki/ags30.md

 We've covered some of the more advanced topics of scripting.
-I'm sure there's a lot of stuff I've forgotten to mention, so feel free to comment on it on the forums. \
+I'm sure there's a lot of stuff I've forgotten to mention, so feel free to comment on it on the forums.

-Page created 7 June 2002; updated 19 August 2007.
-Copyright (c)
-2002-2007 Chris Jones.